 - How much upper-to-lower lip balance already exists?

-The best lip filler plans are usually conservative.
-Small adjustments are easier to build on than overfilling and then trying to correct the result later.
+A conservative lip plan is easier to build on.
+Small adjustments leave more room to refine shape than overfilling and then trying to correct the result later.

 Cheek filler: support before volume

 Cheek filler is often less about making the face look larger and more about restoring structure.
-In the right patient, cheek support can soften nearby folds, improve transition under the eyes, and create a healthier-looking contour.
+In the right patient, cheek support can soften nearby folds, improve the transition under the eyes, and keep the midface contour more proportional.

 Consultation should cover: